dhh1128/canonical-quoted-text/README.md

 ### 5. Output

 Restore protected spans, then repeat protected-span recognition and prose canonicalization once on the candidate output.
 If the second result differs or raises a protected-syntax error, reject the original input with `unstable-protected-syntax`.

-This prevents removed prose characters from creating a different arrangement of backtick delimiters or URL boundaries.
+Comparing the two results is not sufficient by itself, because normalization can invent protected content while the bytes still settle.
+Additionally: apply steps 1 and 2 alone to the prose, restore the protected spans, and recognize protected content again.
+If that recognition differs from the recognition performed on the original input, reject with `unstable-protected-syntax`.

+For example, `http<U+200B>://example.test/a--b` contains no URL, because the invisible breaks the literal scheme.
+The prose rules therefore collapse `--` to `-` inside what the reader sees as a link, and the result is a well-formed URL that was never protected.
+A byte comparison cannot see this, because a third pass would change nothing.
+The same applies when NFKC creates a delimiter: a fullwidth `ｈｔｔｐｓ：／／`, a long s, a mathematical letter, or `U+FF40 FULLWIDTH GRAVE ACCENT`, which becomes a backtick and can open a code span.

+This test is deliberately confined to steps 1 and 2.
+A protected span may legitimately grow during step 4, because removing a space next to punctuation joins that punctuation to a preceding URL. `see https://example.test/a , then`, the French `voir https://example.test/a !`, and the Devanagari, Arabic and CJK sentence endings all rely on this, and none of them alters anything inside the link.
+Only normalization that *creates* protected content is unstable.

 Encode a stable result as UTF-8 without a byte-order mark.
 These bytes are the CQT 2.17 output.